Tina9/MulMarker/README.md

 3) Clinical Patients (.txt): A txt file with clinical information.
 There are three columns: "PATIENT_ID", "OS_STATUS" and "OS_TIME".
 Patients in the file should be the same as the patients in Expression Data, such as "MulMarker/test/clinical_info.txt".

-4) Expression Data (.txt): A txt file with RNA expression data.
+4) Quantified Data (.txt): A txt file for transcriptomic and proteomic data.
 Each row corresponds to a gene and each column corresponds to a patient, such as "MulMarker/test/rna_info.txt".

 5) Seed Number (number): Patients will be randomly divided into train group and test group when training the model.
 This parameter is the seed number of random grouping.
 We recommend you to adjust the paramneter to get a better risk model, such as "12".